 Droplet-based microfluidic systems have found their way into laboratories.
 Now, it is possible to generate (monodisperse) droplets in the femto- to nanoliter scale.
 So, they opened up unlimited experimental possibilities.
 For example, digital PCR and single cell experiments where the compartmentalization and surface-to-volume ratio are important.

 Droplet generation in microfluidics is based on the use of two immiscible phases.
 These two are the continuous phase (oil, medium in which droplets flow) and dispersed phase (water, the droplet).
 For generating droplets, microfluidic systems generally include a microfluidic chip, a fluid handling system and tubing.
 You can then connect this system to a computer and a microscope to visualize the droplet formation.

 Our case study gives you an in-depth view into the workings of this great use for microfluidics.
-Learn more about how you can generate droplets with our mp6 micropump here:
+If you want to learn more about the microfluidic chips in our portfolio, continue reading here.

 Check out the video and learn more about droplet generation: